themusicman/predicated/README.md

 - [ ] More tests
 - [ ] Write some macros that make integrating with Ecto nicer and drier
 - [ ] Add debugger that displays all the conditions and their results
+- [ ] Support for additional operators (like, starts_with, ends_with, regex)
+- [ ] Support for nil/null checks
+- [ ] Support for custom operators

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## Documentation

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc) and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can